Information for Voters

 All students at the University of Minnesota have the opportunity to govern the university.
 As an undergraduate, graduate, or professional student, you have the chance to affect real, tangible change at the University and in its diverse communities.

 All-campus elections affect the lives of thousands of students.
-You are the most important person in this election: the voter.
+The voter is the most important person in any election.

 Let your voice be heard!

 Your status as a student at the University of Minnesota determines which elections you can vote in:

 - All students are eligible to vote in the Twin Cities' Delegation of the Student Senate's elections.
 Your primary college of enrollment determines which student senators you can vote for.

 - You can vote in Minnesota Student Association's elections if you are an undergraduate student and pay the student service fee.

 - You can vote in Council of Graduate Student's elections if you are a graduate student and pay the Council of Graduate Student fee.